thurstonak/Bacteria-Alaska-Permafrost-Thaw/README.md

 # Alaskan Permafrost Thaw Study

-This repo contains code and selected output files from the Alaskan permafrost thaw study published in **\*\*Add link/citation\*\***.
+This repo contains code and selected output files from the Alaskan permafrost thaw study published in [Ecosphere](https://esajournals.onlinelibrary.wiley.com/journal/21508925).
 The thaw experiment reported in this study was conducted over an 8-week period, using 6 types of permafrost collected from various locations across Alaska, USA.
 DNA was extracted at the start of the experiment and after an 8-week, 4-stage thaw process, with temperature transitions at -3°C, 0°C, 3°C, and 6°C.

 The code in this repo is written and maintained by Alison Thurston ([@thurstonak](https://github.com/thurstonak)), with contributed content from Chris Baker ([@bakerccm](https://github.com/bakerccm)) and Stacey Doherty ([@sljarvis2](https://github.com/sljarvis2)).